shruti-gaonkar/RPS-Multiplayer/README.md

   * After each win or lose, the results clear in few seconds and the player can play again.

-  * The game track each player's wins and losses.
+  * The game tracks each player's wins and losses.

   * There is a chat functionality for both the players to send messages during the game.
-If one player get disconnected it shows a message to the other player.
+If one player gets disconnected it shows a message to the other player.

-  * If there are more than 2 players it shows a message to the new user that he cannot play
+  * If there are more than 2 players it shows a message to the new user that he cannot play.

 Technologies
 HTML, CSS, JQuery, Javascript, Firebase